Browse Journals and Peer-Reviewed Series

 Global Tides (Seaver College)

 Global Tides is Pepperdine University's interdisciplinary undergraduate research journal featuring work from the humanities, religion, social science, and international studies.
-This publication is intended to showcase the finest writings of Pepperdine undergraduates and further the academic standing of the university by encouraging students to produce work of the highest quality.
+This publication is intended to showcase the finest writings of undergraduate students at Pepperdine and to further the academic standing of the university by encouraging students to produce work of the highest quality.
 Global Tides is a student-led, peer-reviewed journal in which papers are subjected to a rigorous review process to determine their suitability for publication.

 LEAVEN is a non-profit journal published quarterly by the Religion Division at Pepperdine University.
 LEAVEN exists to help fellow Christians think together about the challenges of ministry.